This Keyword in Java with Examples

 m1 method is called

-Passing This Keyword as Argument in Constructor call
+Passing This Keyword as an Argument in Constructor Call

-We can also pass this keyword in the constructor call.
-This concept is useful when we have to use one object in multiple classes.
+You can also pass this keyword in the constructor call.
+This concept is useful when you have to use one object in multiple classes.
 Let’s take an example program to understand it better.

 {